-Most computer chassis have a base with many mounting holes to allow motherboard to be securely attached on and at the same time, prevented from short circuits.
+Most computer chassis have a base with many mounting holes to allow the motherboard to be securely attached, and at the same time, prevent the system from short circuits.
 There are two ways to attach the motherboard to the chassis base:

+1. use studs, or

-- 1. use with studs - 2. or use with spacers
+2. use spacers

-In principle, the best way to attach the board is to use with studs.
+In principle, the best way to attach the board is to use studs.
 Only if you are unable to do this should you attach the board with spacers.
 Line up the holes on the board with the mounting holes on the chassis.
 If the holes line up and there are screw holes, you can attach the board with studs.
 If the holes line up and there are only slots, you can only attach with spacers.
 Take the tip of the spacers and insert them into the slots.
 After doing this to all the slots, you can slide the board into position aligned with slots.
 After the board has been positioned, check to make sure everything is OK before putting the chassis back on.